rahulyadav392/Excel-Dashboard/README.md

 ![avg salary Dashboard](https://github.com/user-attachments/assets/e73394f8-c180-4b47-9909-51be7e6ebc7d)

-- **Excel Features Used:** Shortlisted bar chart and optimised layout for clarification
+- **Excel Features Used:** Shortlisted bar chart and optimised layout for clarification.
-- **Data Classification:** Sorted Mean Salary of Data Role in Descending Order to gain meaningful insights from data
+- **Data Classification:** Sorted Mean Salary of Data Role in Descending Order to gain meaningful insights from data.
-- **Insights Gained:**     We can conclude Senior Roles and Enginnering Roles are paid more than analyst roles
+- **Insights Gained:**     We can conclude Senior Roles and Enginnering Roles are paid more than analyst roles.

   ### Map Chart- Median Salary Comparison By Country

   ![Map Recording](https://github.com/user-attachments/assets/b40d222d-f4b0-4b93-bb71-006534830406)

-- **Excel Features Used:** Here we used Excel's Map Chart Feature to plot Medain Salary across the globe
+- **Excel Features Used:** Here we used Excel's Map Chart Feature to plot Medain Salary across the globe.
-- **Data Classification:** Colour Coded Median Salary for each country whose data was available
+- **Data Classification:** Colour Coded Median Salary for each country whose data was available.
-- **Insights Gained:** Enables us to read salary trends geographically at a quick glance
+- **Insights Gained:** Enables us to read salary trends geographically at a quick glance.

 ## Formulas and Functions
 ### Median Salary by Job Title